October 12, 2023

 A Biblical Character Study in Action

-At the beginning of 2023, my church decided to dedicate an ongoing sermon series to the book of Ecclesiastes.
+At the beginning of 2023, my church dedicate an ongoing sermon series to the book of Ecclesiastes.
 A wisdom book of the Old Testament, Ecclesiastes can often be a challenging text to navigate due to some of its nihilistic sentiments (“Meaningless!
 Meaningless!
 Says the Teacher.
 Utterly Meaningless!
 Everything is Meaningless!”
 Ecclesiastes 1:2), questioning of morals (“This is the evil in everything that happens under the sun: The same destiny overtakes all” Ecclesiastes 9:3) as well as the narrator’s overall lifestyle (excess of riches, wine, slaves, multiple wives).

 While a difficult read at times, my pastor was able to make it –– not only digestible –– but relatable.
 How did he do this?
 By entering the series around a character study of the narrator himself, Kohelet.
 My pastor framed the narrative of a man who has everything the world has to offer and contrasted it to living as an affluent citizen of modern America.